 Non-Residents Owning UK Residential Property Print

-Legislation was introduced from April 2015 which charges CGT on gains made by non-residents disposing of UK residential property.
+Since 6 April 2015 non-residents disposing of UK residential property have been liable to CGT.
 There has been no change to the current tax treatment of disposals of trading stock, which remain subject to tax on profits.

 Non-residential property is not caught by this new charge, and the following types of residential property are also excluded: